skyarc/mt-plugin-validatewithoutrestart/README.md

 mt-plugin-validatewithoutrestart
 ================================

-Enable plugins without Apache restart
+Validate changing or modifing plugins without restarting web server when using FastCGI